Edwin Alderson: Mounted Infantry

 The next ten years of Alderson's career were spent on staff duties and with his old regiment in England and Ireland.
 He also undertook training at the Staff College, Camberley, and in 1896 was sent to Mashonaland as a commander of a regiment of local troops during the Second Matabele War.
-Following the campaign's successful conclusion he returned to Aldershot and published his first book, "With the Mounted Infantry and the Mashonaland Field Force, 1896", an account of the war and a thesis on the tactical uses of mounted infantry.
+Following the campaign's successful conclusion he returned to Aldershot to serve as a deputy assistant adjutant general, taking over from Frederick Stopford.
+While there, he published his first book, With the Mounted Infantry and the Mashonaland Field Force, 1896, an account of the war and a thesis on the tactical uses of mounted infantry.
 A second book on military tactics followed in 1898 called The Counter-attack.
 His third book, "Pink and scarlet" was published in 1900 and was another tactical treatise concerning the relationship between fox-hunting and the cavalry, and the connection that these gentlemanly and military concerns had in training young officers and developing innovations in cavalry tactics.
-In 1908, he released a compilation of notes made on campaign entitled Lessons from 100 notes made in peace and war.